In-Ear Monitors for Singers: How to Hear Yourself On Stage

 Should singers use one or two in-ear monitors?

 Two earpieces give the best isolation and protection, but some singers run one out to stay connected to the crowd.
-A better solution is using an ambient microphone in the mix instead.
+A better fix is usually an ambient microphone worked into the mix instead.

 Do in-ear monitors help you sing in tune?